jtlinux/youtube-dl-formats/README.md

  - paplay
  - notify-send (libnotify-bin)

-**My reasons for uploading this script:**
+**My reasons for creating this script:**

-I'd be happy to receive help.
-I'm new to scripting.
-This is a script I wrote and have recently been working on because I personally use it often.
-I often have to download videos or audio for work or personal use.
-I have very limited bandwidth, which makes downloading preferable to streaming, and it also makes format selection essential.
+I often used YouTube videos or audio for work as a teacher.
+Downloading was essential because I oftern didn't have access to an internet connection in class.
+When I had very limited bandwidth during lesson preparation, youtube-dl was the most efficient way to download videos.
+I created this script just for fun, and it did make some things about youtube-dl easier.

 **TO-CODE/WISH LIST:**